Our Practices

 Certification

-White Pine Berry Farm is certified organic by Midwest Organic Services Association (MOSA) We strive to go beyond the requirements of organic certification by growing our fruits and vegetables pesticide free whenever possible.
+White Pine Berry Farm is certified organic by Midwest Organic Services Association (MOSA) We strive to go beyond the requirements of organic certification on our certified organic acres by growing most of our fruits and vegetables pesticide free.
 Many consumers believe “Certified Organic” means pesticide free, however many pesticides are used in organic food production.
 The approved pesticides must be naturally found in the environment, but they are pesticides nonetheless.
 There is currently not a certification that will ensure pesticide free produce.
 If you are curious not only about your food’s certified organic status, but also pesticide free, we encourage you to get to know your farmers and their practices.

 Weeds